IHC Písek: History

 In 1994, The club advanced to the Czech 1.liga, which he played until 2005.
 In the 2004-05 season, he failed in the blending playoffs and relegated to Czech 2.liga.

-In the 2009-10 season, he advanced to the Czech 1.liga after 5 years.
+In the 2009-10 season, the club won promotion to the Czech 1.liga after 5 years.

 Following season 2010-11 the team finished the last place after the superstructure part and unsuccessful play-off for the 1st league, where the whole team took the last 5th place and they relegated again.
 However the club bought a licence for 1st league from HC Vrchlabí.

 After 2012-13 season played regional league.

 He succeeded in the 2014-15 season.
 In the following two seasons, the Písek team always made it into second league elimination fights.